steffest/BassoonTracker/readme.md

 - Edit pattern data and sample properties, use ranges and cut/copy/paste for quick editing
 - Up to 32 channels
 - Import 8bit WAV, 8SVX and RAW samples (as well as any other format [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) can read, like .mp3 and .ogg)
-- Integrated sample editor: Edit and slice your samples right inside Bassoontracker
+- Integrated sample editor: Edit and slice your samples right inside BassoonTracker
 - Includes the historic ST-01 and ST-02 sample disks, released in 1987 (as well as a bunch of others)
 - The [modarchive API](https://modarchive.org/) is integrated to access several thousands of music files
 - The [modules.pl API](http://modules.pl/) is integrated to access even more music files